FdHerrera/nvim-config/README.md

 Setup:

-Define Environment Variable JAVA_17 pointing to jdk 17 (preferably, also JAVA_11 and JAVA_18)
+Needs to define 3 Java JDK's in the environment variables: 'JAVA_17', 'JAVA_18', 'JAVA_11' pointing to the source folder of each JDK.

 Clone this repo: on windows "$user/AppData/Local/nvim"
+- Install and setup vim-plug for plugins managment.
+- 'npm install -g neovim'
 - 'npm install -g tree-sitter'
-- 'npm install -g neovim'
-Install Vim Plug
+- Install Vim Plug
-Run 'Plug Install'
+- Run 'Plug Install'
-Run 'TSUpdate'
+- Run 'TSUpdate'

 For Java Testing and Debugging: